PhilipMay/PhilipMay/README.md

 # Philip May
 Hi there,\
-for more info please visit my website at [May.la](https://may.la/).
+for more info about me please visit my website at [May.la](https://may.la/).

 It contains [my blog](https://may.la/blog/), is about [my open source contributions](https://may.la/open-source-contributions/) and